inrupt/artifact-generator/documentation/advanced-configuration.md

   url: https://repository.git
   # These files will be generated at the root of the target artifact
   versioningTemplates:
       # A template name.
-It can reference a handlebars template relative to the YAML file,
+It can reference existing internal templates supplied
-      # and also accepts '.gitignore.hbs'
+      # within the LIT Artifact Generator, or custom templates relative to the
+      # this configuration file.
-    - template: ".gitignore.hbs"
+    - templateInternal: ".gitignore.hbs"
       # The name of the file generated from the template
       fileName: ".gitignore"